 What’s the best way to kick off raising a gritty child?
 Above all, remember who you’re dealing with.
 “Your approach needs to be developmentally modified,” says Nina Kaiser, a child psychologist and founder of Practice San Francisco, which offers programs for kids, teens and parents on perseverance.
 “What you’re doing with toddlers and preschoolers is less of the direct skill and more setting the stage for those [strategies] down the road.”

 Forget holding your 1, 2 or 3-year old to their commitments to keep them from becoming quitters.
-“This can lead to anxiety in parents and confusion in their offspring about who they are growing up for,” says Kyle Pruett, professor of child psychiatry at Yale University.
+“This can lead to anxiety in parents and confusion in their offspring about who they are growing up for,” says Kyle Pruett, professor of child psychiatry at Yale University and social-emotional development advisor to The Goddard School.
 Instead, start by being mindful of the way you talk to them.

 • Praise their process, not their talent.
 Children who get praised for their efforts—“You worked really hard at that!”—are more likely to believe that their accomplishments are due to deliberate practice, which can eventually lead them to seek challenges that will increase their abilities.
 This, Gunderson says, has the potential to foster academic success.